ray155093/azure-docs.zh-tw/articles/vs-azure-tools-publishing-a-cloud-service.md

 <properties
-   pageTitle="使用 Azure Tools 發佈雲端服務 | Microsoft Azure" description="了解如何使用 Visual Studio 發佈 Azure 雲端服務專案。" services="visual-studio-online" documentationCenter="na"
+   pageTitle="Publishing a Cloud Service using the Azure Tools | Microsoft Azure" description="Learn about how to publish Azure cloud service projects by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   authors="TomArcher"